Technical terms are used in this document which are explained in the Cordery GDPR Navigator glossary.

 Generally, the issue of liability for data protection infringements is a growing topic.
 We have already seen lots of activity in this area.

 Because of the extra risk that a data infringement may now entail under GDPR, especially a data breach, businesses will need to do the maximum to minimise the potential for damages claims.

 Will there be mandatory audits and dawn raids?

 There may be special rules for public bodies.
-Article 83(7) allows Member States to lay down special rules for the public sector.
+GDPR Article 83(7) allows Member States to lay down special rules for the public sector.

 Given the potentially higher fines for infringements the data protection compliance drive for businesses will now be even more of an imperative.

 Yes.
-Under the new rules these assessments are called “Data Protection Impact Assessments” (DPIAs).
-Where processing operations, in particular those using new technologies, “are likely to result in a high risk for the rights and freedoms of individuals,” an impact assessment of the envisaged processing operations on the protection of personal data must be carried out, prior to the processing, “taking into account the nature, scope, context and purposes of the processing.”
-The new rules also set out other additional criteria that will necessitate an impact assessment.
+Under GDPR these assessments are called Data Protection Impact Assessments (DPIAs).
+Where processing operations, in particular those using new technologies, “are likely to result in a high risk for the rights and freedoms of individuals”, an impact assessment of the envisaged processing operations on the protection of personal data must be carried out, prior to the processing, “taking into account the nature, scope, context and purposes of the processing”.
+GDPR also sets out other additional criteria that will require a DPIA.

-DPIAs are likely to become common and should prove to be a very useful tool for businesses in addressing privacy risks.
+DPIAs are likely to become more common and should prove to be a very useful tool for businesses in addressing privacy risks.

 The core principles concerning the transfer of data from EU Member States to third countries (including the US) remain in place, including the requirement that those data transfers can only occur where an adequate level of protection is assured by these third countries.